What’s a nerve biopsy?

-Your doctor may request a nerve biopsy if you are experiencing numbness, pain, or weakness in your extremities, such as in your fingers or toes.
 A nerve biopsy can help your doctor determine whether your symptoms are caused by:

 - damage to the small nerves

 The major risk associated with a nerve biopsy is long-term nerve damage.
-However, this is extremely rare since your surgeon will be very careful when choosing which nerve to biopsy.
-Typically, a nerve biopsy will be done on the wrist or the ankle.
+But this is extremely rare since your surgeon will be very careful when choosing which nerve to biopsy.
+Typically, a nerve biopsy will be performed on the wrist or the ankle.

 Other risks might include minor discomfort after the biopsy, allergic reaction to the anesthetic, and infection.
 Talk to your doctor about how to minimize your risks.